shekaru-coder/shekaru-coder.github.io/README.md

 Quantum entanglement, a phenomenon described by Einstein as <span style="color:red;">"spooky action at a distance,"</span> remains one of the most intriguing and perplexing aspects of quantum mechanics.
 It describes a situation where two or more particles become linked in such a way that they share the same fate, no matter how far apart they are.
 Measuring the properties of one particle <span style="background-color:yellow;">instantaneously</span> influences the properties of the other, a correlation that seemingly transcends the limitations of classical physics and the speed of light.

-This article delves into the complexities of entanglement, exploring its theoretical underpinnings, experimental validations, potential applications, and the philosophical debates it has sparked.
+This article delves into the complexities of entanglement, exploring its theoretical underpinnings, experimental validations, potential This is some normal text, and this word <span style="font-size: 20px;">here</span> is larger. applications, and the philosophical debates it has sparked.

 ### Theoretical Underpinnings: Bell's Theorem and Beyond